delphix/lab-guides/masking/INSTRUCTIONS.md

 **Steps**

-1. Using SQL developer add a new column called BIRTHDAY to the PATIENT\_DETAILS table, data type is date
+1. Using **SQL Developer** add a new column called BIRTHDAY to the PATIENT\_DETAILS table, data type is date

  ![](./images/image49.png)

  ![](./images/image50.png)

-2. Navigate to the inventory tab in the Masking UI and select our Patient Rule Set
+2. Navigate to the **Inventory** tab in the Masking UI and select our Patient Rule Set

 3. Select the PATIENT\_DETAILS table in the table list on the left